How Do You Grieve the Death of a Narcissistic Mother?

 Thirdly, I grieved the loss of the hope that she would ever change, that she would ever be a mother who loved me.
 I thought I had given up that hope many years ago, but it became obvious somewhere deep down inside the little girl in me was still hoping.
 Along with that was the realization that she never admitted the truth, let alone ever apologized for any of it.
 When she died there could be no more hope of change or resolution.
 This is the hope that some have called a "toxic hope."

 When a narcissistic mother dies, there is a lot more to grieve than just her death.
-You grieve not only for everything she was not as a mother but for everything she destroyed in her wake.
+You grieve not only for everything she was not as a mother, but for everything she destroyed in her wake.
+However, some do not find much grieve remaining because they have spent a lifetime grieving the losses.

 Did I experience any of this while grieving anyone else?
 No, I sure didn't!
 The flying monkeys worked hard to contain the truth even after her death.
 There was no question in my mind at this point that most of them do it knowingly, but some could possibly do it out of ignorance.
 Meaning, they may unknowingly become a narcissist's flying monkey and inadvertently inflict their abuse by proxy, but even so, it is just one more reason to go no contact.